How does bridging finance work?

 How much can you borrow?

-Bridging lenders are mostly interested in the property and your exit strategy when assessing an application.
-Bridging finance is commonly available upto 75% of the property value, even if it is not habitable.
+Bridging lenders are mostly interested in the property and your exit strategy when assessing an application, so a less than perfect credit history shouldn’t hurt your chances.

 It may also be possible to get a 100% bridging loan if you already own some other properties.
 The flexibility of a second charge bridge loan can be used to access equity even when there’s already a mortgage in place.